Return to top

 🥘 Ingredients

 This recipe calls for simple ingredients that are easily found at grocery stores or in your pantry.
-See detailed ingredients and instructions in the printable recipe card below.
+Get ready to make the best French toast recipe!
+See the printable recipe card at the bottom of the post for nutritional information.

-ingredients for healthy easy dairy free vegan french toast recipe
+Ingredients for easy vegan french toast recipe on a white background.

 • Crusty Bread: We used thick slices of sourdough bread because we love its hearty texture, you can use any kind of bread slices you like.
-Whole wheat or whole grain bread, white bread, challah, brioche bread, or your favorite sandwich bread!
-You just want to make sure to not use super fresh bread – day old is best.
+You just want to make sure to not use super fresh bread—day old stale bread is best.
+I personally think the best bread is sturdy bread with thick slices!
+The only bread I wouldn’t use is bread with a strong flavor that doesn’t go well with French toast, like pumpernickel.

-• Chia Seeds: Ground chia seeds allow the milk to be absorbed well and replace the egg in this recipe.
-We haven’t tried this recipe with ground flaxseeds, but I imagine it should work instead of the chia seeds.
+• Ground Chia Seeds: Ground chia seeds allow the milk to be absorbed well and replace the egg in this recipe.
+If your chia seeds come whole, you can grind them in a spice grinder or with a mortar and pestle.

-• Milk: We used soy milk for this recipe, but you can use any type of non-dairy milk.
+• Milk: We made this French toast with soy milk, but you can use any milk of choice (see potential substitutions below!)

 • Vanilla Extract: Rich and pure vanilla extract is used to give this yummy french toast all the flavor it deserves.

-Mix Ingredients, Chill: In a bowl, mix all of the ingredients except for the bread and oil.
-Next, place the mixture in the fridge for 10 minutes.
+Mix Ingredients, Chill Mixture: In a bowl, mix all of the ingredients except for the bread and oil.
+Place the mixture in the fridge for 10 minutes.

 batter whisked in a bowl

-Dip, Soak: After the batter has thickened, pour it into a shallow dish or casserole dish.
-Dip the each piece of bread into the mixture and soak for a couple minutes.
-Flip over the bread and soak the other side.
+Dip And Soak Bread: After the batter has thickened, pour it into a shallow dish or casserole dish (a rimmed baking sheet is too shallow).
+Dip each piece of bread into the wet mix and soak for a couple minutes.
+Flip the bread slices and soak the other side.
 Remove.

 bread soaking in a baking dish

-Cook: Next, add some coconut oil to a large nonstick skillet or frying pan over medium heat.
+Cook: Next, add some coconut oil (or spray oil or even vegan butter) to a large nonstick skillet or frying pan (a nonstick pan is best) over medium heat (I don’t recommend medium-high heat; the bread may burn).
 Once the oil has melted, add a slice of bread at a time, cook for two to three minutes until golden brown, flip, and cook for another couple of minutes.
-Remove the French toast from the heat.
+Remove this vegan chia seed French toast from the heat.
 Repeat until all the slices have been cooked.

 dairy free french toast cooking in a pan